cfj1998/Master-Thesis-VLAD-uncertainty/README.md

 # Master-Thesis-VLAD-uncertainty
 I was forced to make recent changes to this repository to fix problems; as a result, certain files had to be reuploaded.
 None of the code has been edited.
+I have also added files that were not there previously.
 This repository contains R-code files that were used in my master thesis.
 Not all of the code is mine.
 The code that is not mine is clearly marked in the R-files that use code that were provided to me
 R-code files that were used for my thesis.